Olly2004/NetworkToolKit/README.md

 swapped it to a framepack instead of grid as that makes more sense for me now

-SO SNI i will do DNS soon already got the logic down for that
+SO SNI i will do DNS soon (done it) already got the logic down for that

 SNI i have done and complete on port 443 (HTTPS/TLS/TCP) so this works ONLY if the place im visiting on my laptop HAS NOT got ECH (encrypted client hello)